Michel Band: History

 In 1985 many descendants of the historic Michel Band regained Indian status through Bill C-31.
 They have since that time lobbied the federal government to once again recognize them as an Indian band with Aboriginal and treaty rights.

+Louis Callihoo Kwarakwante "Yellowhead"

 Many Michel Band members trace their ancestry to Louis Callihoo, a name used by people who could not spell his Iroquois name.
 He was called "Yellowhead" and known as Kara Komptee, Kwarakwante.
 He was Mohawk (Mohawks are part of the Iroquois confederacy), born in 1782, Sault St. Louis, in what is now called Kahnawake, Quebec.

-He was known as "Le Soleil Voyageur", which may be a reference to the rumored relationship to the French aristocracy; the French king, Louis XIV, known as "the Sun King".
+He was known as "Le Soleil Voyageur", which may be a reference to the rumoured relationship to the French aristocracy; the French king, Louis XIV, known as "the Sun King".